f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     POST https://{{velos_velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-system:system/f5-system-diagnostics-qkview:diagnostics/f5-system-diagnostics-ihealth:ihealth/f5-system-diagnostics-ihealth:upload

-In the body of the API call add details with the filename, optinal descrioption and SR number.
+In the body of the API call add details with the filename, optional description and SR number.
 The call below assumes you have previously stored iHealth credentials, otherwise you can add them inside the API call.

 .. code-block:: json